 Loss of independence: During a hospital stay, older people may become unable to take care of themselves because staff members provide this care (such as bathing).

 Loss of muscle tissue: When they spend a lot of time in bed or are immobilized, older people tend to lose more muscle tissue and lose it more quickly.

 Pressure sores Pressure Sores Pressure sores are areas of skin damage resulting from a lack of blood flow due to prolonged pressure.
 Pressure sores often result from pressure combined with pulling on the skin, friction,... read more : Older people are prone to pressure sores because they tend to have less fat under the skin and blood flow to the skin is decreased.
 If they develop pressures sores, they may be sent to a nursing home rather than their own home after they are discharged from the hospital.

-Side effects of drugs: Before entering the hospital, many older people are taking several drugs (see also Aging and Drugs Aging and Drugs Drugs, the most common medical intervention, are an important part of medical care for older people.
-Without drugs, many older people would function less well or die at an earlier age.
-Older... read more ).
+Side effects of drugs: Before entering the hospital, many older people are taking several drugs (see also Aging and Drugs Aging and Medications Medications, the most common medical intervention, are an important part of medical care for older people.
+Without medications, many older people would function less well or die at an earlier... read more ).
 In the hospital, more drugs may be prescribed.
 The more drugs people take, the greater the chance for side effects and drug interactions.
 Also, older people are more sensitive to the effects of certain drugs.

 Undernutrition Undernutrition Undernutrition is a deficiency of calories or of one or more essential nutrients.
 Undernutrition may develop because people cannot obtain or prepare food, have a disorder that makes eating or... read more : Physical age-related changes may reduce appetite or absorption of nutrients, as may certain disorders (including dental problems) and drugs.